RoboCop Versus The Terminator (comics): Themes

 The contrast of man and machine is made at several points in the series.
-Several scenes are narrated from the viewpoint of the machines (little distinction is made between Skynet and the machines as a whole), which describe a lifeless Earth ("silent and cold and clean") in exultant terms and life ("all the buzzing, twittering, dripping, drooling things") with disgust, at one point monologuing how life "thought its mushy grey brains had conquered the planet" when in fact it was "its endless, sweating spawning.
+Several scenes are narrated from the viewpoint of the machines which describe a lifeless Earth with disgust, at one point monologuing how life "thought its mushy grey brains had conquered the planet" when in fact it was "its endless, sweating spawning.
 It spawned and spawned, spewing out new flesh faster than the old could die."